What is Volume Profile Indicator & How it Works?

 These are price levels where a large amount of trading occurred.
 They indicate areas of interest and often act as support or resistance zones.

-2. Low Volume Nodes (LVNs)
+1. Low Volume Nodes (LVNs)

-3. Point of Control (POC)
+1. Point of Control (POC)

 The POC is the price level with the highest traded volume during the selected period.
 It’s the most accepted price by the market and a major zone to watch.

-4. Value Area (VA)
+1. Value Area (VA)

 How Volume Profile Differs from Traditional Volume?

-Let’s clear up a common confusion.
 Most traders are familiar with the regular volume indicator – those vertical bars under the chart.
 But:

-Traditional Volume Volume Profile
+Traditional Volume

-Shows volume by time Shows volume by price
+Shows volume by time

-Plotted horizontally under price chart Plotted vertically alongside price axis
+Plotted horizontally under the price chart

-Helps spot active trading sessions Helps spot key price levels
+Helps spot active trading sessions

-Simply put, traditional volume tells when people traded a lot, but volume profile tells where they traded a lot.
+Simply put, traditional volume tells when people traded a lot, but the volume profile tells where they traded a lot.

 How to Use the Volume Profile Indicator in Trading?